balena-io/balena-cli/doc/cli.markdown

 Use this command to show logs for a specific device.

-By default, the command prints all log messages and exit.
+By default, the command prints all log messages and exits.

 To continuously stream output, and see new logs in real time, use the `--tail` option.

-If an IP address is passed to this command, the logs to a local mode device with that address.
+If an IP address is passed to this command, logs are displayed from a local mode device with that address.
 Note that --tail is implied when this command is provided an IP address.

 Examples:

 	$ balena logs 23c73a1
+	$ balena logs 23c73a1 --tail

 	$ balena logs 192.168.0.31

 ### Options